Friday, November 14, 2025

 Writing from the perspective of one of these alienated young, White male voters - "someone the Democratic Party once won and lost" - Page identifies several causes, including "the Democratic Party's demonization of white men," its "embrace of an extreme version of identity politics," its "inability to name an enemy, apart from Trump and the Republicans, or articulate a vision for the future," and, equating the Democratic Party with the Harris campaign of 2024 (which is not an unreasonable thing to do), that it "ran on nothing at all."

-One of the most frustrating and annoying aspects of the 2024 presidential campaign was having to listen to the constant repetition of the claim that the Democrats didn't "articulate a vision for the future," or offer a coherent agenda for the next four years.
-Now, six months into the Trump regime, here is Page lecturing the Democratic party for losing White men like him by failing to articulate a vision for the future and the Harris campaign for running "on nothing at all."
+One of the most frustrating and annoying aspects of the 2024 presidential campaign was having to listen to the constant repetition of the claim that the Democrats didn't offer a coherent agenda for the next four years.
+Now, six months into the Trump regime, here is Page lecturing the Democratic party for losing White men like him by failing to articulate a vision for the future and criticizing the Harris campaign for having run "on nothing at all."
 Evidently, Page never bothered to read the official 2024 Democratic Party Platform, which is close to 100 pages of concrete policy statements and legislative goals, many of which are in line with the very "economic populism" Page claims to support.
 Leaving aside the fact that the only thing that mattered in 2024 was defeating Trump, is this willful ignorance?
 Or is Page gaslighting us?
 And are White men really being demonized?
 Or is it, rather, that Page is blinded by - and blind to - his own privilege?

 I should mention that, being White, male and cis myself, I know something about privilege.
 And in these three particulars I share what surely are Page's most important attributes.
 Also, like him, I was an enthusiastic supporter of Bernie Sanders - in 2016, before he dropped out and endorsed Clinton, and again in 2020, before he dropped out and endorsed Joe Biden.
 Unlike Page, however, I am not young and in that respect I consider Page more privileged than I am (not just in a social sense but in an existential one, too).
 Also unlike Page, I am not gay.
 On the other hand, I am Jewish which, it turns out, is now probably much more of a liability than being gay is.
 There were a reported 2,402 anti-gay hate-crimes in 2023 but four times as many antisemitic hate-crimes that same year.
 On balance, this makes Page even more privileged than I am.